nosilver4u/ewww-image-optimizer/readme.txt

 * Feature requests can be submitted via https://ewww.io/contact-us/ and commented on here: https://trello.com/b/Fp81dWof/ewww-image-optimizer
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

+= 4.3.2 =
+* changed: prevent dynamic JS/CSS urls with admin-ajax from being rewritten by ExactDN
+* fixed: auto-convert PNG to JPG was running on images with transparency

 = 4.3.1 =
 * fixed: fatal error on older WP versions due to missing privacy policy function